-Did you know Central Illinois residents can participate in groundbreaking medical research right here in Morton, IL?
+Did you know that you can participate in groundbreaking medical research right here in Morton, IL?
 Whether you are seeking an improved treatment solution for an existing diagnosis or want to be a part of the future of healthcare with advanced disease prevention and diagnostics, everyone plays a role in improving lives at Koch Clinical Research.

-Easily search our database of ongoing clinical trials near you in Morton, IL.
+Easily search our database of ongoing clinical trials to see if you may qualify.

-Get personalized guidance and support throughout the entire clinical trial process.
+Get personalized guidance and support from our team of Doctors and Research Coordinators throughout the entire clinical trial process.

 Patient recruiting for clinical trials involves several steps: researchers actively recruit eligible participants through methods like advertising and referrals, who then undergo screening to assess their suitability.
 Upon eligibility confirmation, participants receive detailed trial information and provide informed consent.
 Baseline assessments establish their health status before randomization into treatment groups.
 Participants then receive interventions according to the study design.
 Follow-ups include close monitoring for adverse events.
 Data collection on outcomes like efficacy and safety occurs throughout the trial, with subsequent analysis determining intervention effectiveness.
 Trial findings are reported to inform healthcare professionals and the public.